joaoschoen/Haven---Hearth-Gilding-Calculator/README.md

 Step 4: commit the changes to your branch
 - git add --all
+- git commit -m "your commit message here"

+Step 5: open a pull request
 ```

-The scraping algorithm will then read all the data from the wiki and update the arrays in the [code.js](./code.js) file,
+The scraping algorithm will then read all the data from the wiki and update the arrays in the [code.js](./code.js) file